 If you are an ACT Pensioner, Concession or Health Care Cardholder, please photocopy the front and back of your pension or health care card and return a copy with your ambulance account to the address provided or contact Shared Services Ambulance Finance on (02) 62079990.

-Patients who are injured in a motor vehicle accident on an ACT road or road related area are entitled to free ambulance services as part of the road rescue fee component of the Compulsory Third Party Insurance.
+People who are injured in a motor vehicle accident on an ACT road or road related area are entitled to free ambulance services provided at the scene of the accident as part of the road rescue fee component of the Compulsory Third Party Insurance.

 Where the ACT Ambulance Service or ACT Shared Services Ambulance Finance is provided with evidence or can validate that an ambulance service charged to the person who performed a Good Samaritan act was as a direct result of performing a Good Samaritan act the charge may be exempt.

 Where a patient is assessed by a member of the ACT Ambulance Service at the request of on duty personnel from the following emergency services:

 - ACT State Emergency Service